Lehman College: Academics

+Lehman College is organized into six schools, plus the Macaulay Honors College.
 Lehman College offers undergraduate and graduate programs in its Schools of Arts & Humanities, School of Education, School of Natural and Social Sciences, School of Business, School of Health Sciences, Human Services, and Nursing, and School of Continuing Education.

 Macaulay Honors College at Lehman

 The highly selective Macaulay Honors College at Lehman provides a full tuition scholarship, Apple laptop computer, and opportunities fund of $7,500 that can be used for various activities such as study abroad, reimbursements for internships or research, and service learning.
 Students in the honors college are required to take 4 seminars relating to New York City, maintain a 3.5 grade point average, and graduate within four years.
 They also must take four Lehman Scholars Program Seminars, or "LSP"s.

 Lehman Scholars Program

-The Lehman Scholars Program (L.S.P.) is designed for capable and highly motivated students who have the desire and ability to pursue a somewhat more independent liberal arts course of study.
-The program offers the advantages of a small, intimate college, including special courses, seminars, and individual counseling.
+The Lehman Scholars Program is designed for capable and highly motivated students who have the desire and ability to pursue a somewhat more independent liberal arts course of study.
+The program includes special courses, seminars, and individual counseling.
+Students in the program are exempt from all of the normal degree requirements.

-The Lehman Scholars Program offers several special features, first being that students are exempt from all Degree Requirements.
 They must, however, pass the CUNY Skills Assessment Tests to be admitted to the program and meet all course prerequisites and requirements for their major field.

-The Lehman Scholars Program has its own requirements, which students must fulfill: a one-semester honors course in English composition and stylistics; two years of a foreign language at the college level or its equivalent; four honors seminars from any of four different academic areas: Fine and Performing Arts, Humanities, Natural Science, and Social Science; and a senior honors essay.

-Students who enter the program with more than 30 credits may be considered for exemption from one seminar after consultation with the Program Director, Professor Gary Schwartz.

-Mentors: Each student entering the program will be assigned to a faculty mentor in his or her field of interest.
-The mentor will advise the student in the areas of program planning and academic and career goals.

-Application Procedure: Students who have earned 60 or fewer college credits may apply for either September, June, or January admission.
-They will be notified about their acceptance in time for the following semester's registration.